 • We can give spiritual growth opportunities, studies, sermons and talks to listen to.
 Because Sunday is no longer a sacred day, many people have to work on Sundays and cannot attend your regularly scheduled service.
 Providing website access to your messages and church information will help them keep connected.

-• Though I strongly believe that your website cannot replace a printed bulletin (more on that in a later section in this book), it is a great idea to have a PDF of your printed bulletin available on the website for people who were not able to attend on Sunday to download and view.
+• Though I strongly believe that your website cannot replace a printed bulletin, it is a great idea to have a PDF of your printed bulletin available on the website for people who were not able to attend on Sunday to download and view.

 • We can give social networking opportunities through the website.
 If your church uses Facebook, Twitter or any of the other social networking opportunities, make sure you give instructions on how to use them.
 Today some people might feel more at ease contacting an online social networking group than they would making a phone call.